The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: End Matter

 with

-where $m$ refers to the two candidate models.
 The weights $w_{ij}$ quantify the probability that model $j$ is preferred for dataset $i$.
 In practice, for many datasets the weight of the favored model is numerically $w \approx 1$ while the alternative has $w \approx 0$ (to machine precision).
-This outcome is expected when the number of independent data points is large, and reassures us that the nonlinear phase has been sufficiently resolved to independently constrain the dynamics in this transitionary regime.
+This outcome is expected when the number of independent data points is large, and gives us confidence that the nonlinear phase has been sufficiently resolved to independently constrain the dynamics in this transitionary regime.

-Among the $\Mach \lesssim 1$ simulations, we find that most cases ($19/30 \approx 63\%$) favor the linear model ($p_\tnl = 1$), while the quadratic model ($p_\tnl = 2$) is preferred ($29/40 \approx 73\%$) by the $\Mach > 1$ simulations.
+Among the $\Mach \lesssim 1$ simulations we find that most cases ($19/30 \approx 63\%$) favor the linear model ($p_\tnl = 1$), while the quadratic model ($p_\tnl = 2$) is preferred ($29/40 \approx 73\%$) by the $\Mach > 1$ simulations.
 These findings independently confirm the dichotomy in nonlinear growth behavior shown in Figs.~\ref{fig:nl_exponent} and \ref{fig:nl_scalings}, and the relative fractions are consistent with those inferred from our MCMC fits within their statistical uncertainties.